KoblizekXD/NetRemapper/README.md

 C# IL remapper, utilizing Mono.Cecil package.
 Inspired by Fabric's Tiny Remapper.

+> [!WARNING]
+> This is very early state of development, there are no releases so far, and some things might be done a bit differently than they are supposed to be done.

 ## Mappings Format

 NetRemapper uses a custom mappings format called "netmap".